-The Department of Education offers programs leading to a B.S. degree in Elementary Education ( $\kappa$ -8), Secondary Education ( $\tau$ -12), and Physical Education ( $\kappa$ -12).
+The Education Department offers programs leading to a B.S. degree in Elementary Education (K-6), Secondary Education (6-12), and Physical Education (K-12).
 The programs are approved by the Maine Department of Education.

 Each program in the Department is undergirded by beliefs and values we hold about teaching and teacher preparation.
 The beliefs and values are articulated in the Conceptual Framework of the Department.
 The Framework has a knowledge base informed by research and best practices.